-The instructor reserves the right to determine and/or change lesson topics and/or exams and calendar dates.
+The instructor reserves the right to change calendar dates for lesson topics and/or exams.

 University Policy Statements

 Disability Policy:

 The University of Evansville is committed to providing an accessible and supportive environment for students with disabilities.
 It is the policy and practice of the University of Evansville to make reasonable accommodations for students with properly documented disabilities.
 Students should contact Disability Services at 812-488-2663 to seek services or accommodations for disabilities.
 Written notification to faculty from Disability Services is required for academic accommodations.